uswds/uswds-site/README.md

 ### Before you start

-You will need to make sure you have the following installed on your machine before following the commands below:
+You will need to have the following installed on your machine before following the commands below:

 1. Ruby v2.2.2+, [Installation guides](https://www.ruby-lang.org/en/documentation/installation/)
 1. Node v4.2.3+, [Installation guides](https://nodejs.org/en/download/)